bplmaps/lmec-main-site/content/articles/roaring-20-s-countdown.md

 This way of seeing land for its productive qualities is typical of colonialist mapping.⁠

----
+***

 #### 1820 - The Hills Are Alive

 {{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:x059cd82j/805,94,8331,6749/,1200/0/default.jpg" caption="Hazen Morse, [_Comparative view of the heights of the principal mountains &c. in the world_](https://collections.leventhalmap.org/search/commonwealth:x059cd818) (Cummings and Hilliard, 1820)" class="figure-left" >}}

 This map is a view comparing the height of the world’s mountains!
-It was created by Hazen Morse, who was born in Haverhill MA, and worked as a silversmith and engraver in Boston.⁠
+It was created by Hazen Morse, who was born in Haverhill, Massachusetts, and worked as a silversmith and engraver in Boston.⁠

 The chart cites Alexander Humboldt’s foundational 1807 "Essay on the Geography of Plants" as the main source for the mountain measurements.
 Humboldt, an explorer and scientist considered as influential as Charles Darwin, was a colorful character.
 An anti-slavery advocate, legend has it that when traversing the Quindiu Pass in Colombia, Humboldt refused to ride on a sillero, a man saddled with a chair.
 Instead, he walked.⁠

 {{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:x059cd82j/2091,1693,468,386/full/0/default.jpg" caption="If you zoom tightly into the upper left corner of the chart, you can spy a tiny figure hiking the slope of the Andes’ Chimborazo, the highest peak in the Western hemisphere, gazing out at the collection of mountains." >}}

----
+***

 #### 1920 - Spheres of Influence